Swizec/intro-to-react-workshop/src/pages/1-lay-of-the-land.md

 A lot of the time you don't even need to render into a DOM node.
 You can test drive a component on its own.

 We won't write tests in this workshop because I think we should focus on React itself.

+It's also a good idea to setup your text editor to support JSX syntax.
+Some are better at this than others, but I think most have at least *some* support by now.

+Oh and `create-react-app` comes with a bunch of creature comforts.
+You get automatic reloads when code changes, a linter watching your back, and beautiful error overlays when something goes wrong.